heistvr/HMDCheck/README.md

 # HMD Check

-Determine if a user in VRChat is in VR.
+Determine if a user in VRChat is using a Head Mounted Display (HMD).

 # How to